Update data in basic registration of personsBRP)

 • You are 16 years of age or older.

 Are you under the age of 16?
-Then your parent, guardian or caregiver can make the request if it is for sex change.
+Then your parent, guardian or caregiver can make the request if it is for gender reassignment.

 Were you adopted yourself?
-Then your adoptive parents may not have your information removed.
-You may only do that yourself, starting at age 16.
+Then your adoptive parents may not have your records removed.
+You may only do that yourself, from the age of 16.

 Term

-The municipality decides on changing the data within 4 weeks.
+The municipality will decide within 4 weeks on changing the data.
 Does it involve data about your marital status or nationality?
-Then the municipality can extend the deadline by 8 weeks.
+Then the municipality can extend the period by 8 weeks.
 Removing data from before an adoption or sex change is done within 4 weeks.

-Does this deadline take too long?
-For example, because you receive fines because of the incorrect data?
-Ask for help from the Errors in Government Records Hotline.
+Does this period take too long?
+For example, because you receive fines due to the incorrect data?
+Ask for help from the Reporting Point for Errors in Government Records.

 Objection and appeal